Kingston On Murray, South Australia: History

 The town was surveyed in January 1915 and originally proclaimed as Thurk on 21 November 1918.
 Its size was reduced on 19 July 1934 and again on 13 July 1939.
 The name was derived from Thurk Homestead where the word Thurk is itself derived from an aboriginal word tharko that means the mouth.

 The town's name was changed from Thurk to Kingston O.M. on 19 September 1940.
 The name was derived from the Kingston Village Settlement Area, a settlement which was established in 1896 and whose name is derived from Charles Kingston, the then Premier of South Australia.

 The name was altered at the request of residents from Kingston O.M. to Kingston On Murray on 31 March 1994.
-Erratum published in Government Gazette 24 November 1994 to correct the incorrect use of hyphens in the original Notice to Assign.
+An erratum was published in the South Australian Government Gazette of 24 November 1994 to correct the wrongly used hyphens in the original Notice to Assign.

 Boundaries for the locality of Kingston on Murray were created on 28 September 2000 and include the sites of the Kingston Ferry Shack Site and the government town of Kingston On Murray.

 Overview

-The Sturt Highway now bypasses the town and crosses the Murray River over a bridge.
+The Sturt Highway now bypasses the town and crosses the River Murray over a bridge.
 Before the bridge was opened in 1973, there were two vehicular cable ferries in the town to carry traffic over the river.

 Kingston On Murray is in the District Council of Loxton Waikerie, the state electoral district of Chaffey and the federal Division of Barker.

 Kingston Estate and Accolade Wines' Banrock Station brand have wineries near Kingston On Murray.
 There is also the Ramsar-listed Banrock Station Wetlands.

 The historic Kingston On Murray Pump Site and Feeder Tank Ruins are listed on the South Australian Heritage Register.